NostrGit/NostrGit/documentation/development/contributing.md

 # Communications Channels

-All communication happens openly, using github issues, PRs, nostr, or the [Telegram group](https://t.me/nostr_protocol).
+All communication happens openly, using github issues, PRs, and Nostr.
 This ensures that hidden information does not exist, which makes contributing much easier.
 Please post your nostr public key [here](https://github.com/NostrGit/NostrGit/issues/19) to be noticed on nostr by the team.

 # Contribution Workflow